 The Department of Public Safety and the Police Department will interview students, faculty, and staff members who are familiar with the student or who might have additional information about his or her whereabouts, travel plans, or state-of-mind.

 Sex Offender Registry

-Tougaloo College Department of Public Safety newsletter includes statistics of crimes committed in the previous four years on campus.
-Members of the College may access information in regard to the Mississippi Sex Offenders Registry.
-To obtain the information www.dps.state.ms.us.
+Tougaloo College is committed to manning our campus safety.
+Members of the campus community may access information regarding the Mississippi Sex Offenders Registry by clicking this link for information www.dps.state.ms.us.